How To Do A/B Split Testing on Low Traffic Sites

 Thus, you must do away with button color tests and the likes if you have little traffic.
 Drastic changes make you reach conclusive results quickly.

 But the drawback to these tests is that it is difficult to get any learnings from them.
 You cannot know what change increased or decreased the conversions.
 Was it shifting the call-to-action below the fold that worked?
-Or is it the change in headline?
+Or is it the change in the headline?
 Or anything else?

 One great way to overcome this drawback is testing two different themes in these page-level tests rather than randomly changing multiple page elements.
 Getting significant customer learnings from such tests is easy and can be very useful for future tests.